-If Plaintiffs are not similarly situated with opposite-sex married couples and Texas lacks an impermissible "discriminatory purpose," Plaintiffs cannot state an Equal Protection claim on which relief can be granted.
-As indicated, the question then becomes whether Texas has a rational basis for preferring that biological mothers and fathers raise their children.
+If Plaintiffs are not similarly situated with opposite-sex married couples and Arkansas lacks an impermissible "discriminatory purpose," Plaintiffs cannot state an Equal Protection claim on which relief can be granted.
+As indicated, the question then becomes whether Arkansas has a rational basis for preferring that biological mothers and fathers raise their children.

-B. The Rational-Basis Test Is Flexible for Defendants, Demanding for Most Plaintiffs, and Impossible for these Plaintiffs to Satisfy children in a family.3
+B. The Rational-Basis Test Is Flexible for Defendants, Demanding for Most Plaintiffs, and Impossible for these Plaintiffs to Satisfy

-Assuming arguendo that Plaintiffs' complaint states a potential claim under the rational-basis test, Plaintiffs must offer far more evidence than they have - indeed, evidence that will not even exist for at least a generation - before they could ever dislodge Texas's preference that married biological parents raise their
+Assuming arguendo that Plaintiffs' complaint states a potential claim under the rational-basis test, Plaintiffs must offer far more evidence than they have - indeed, evidence that will not even exist for at least a generation - before they could ever dislodge Arkansas' preference that married biological parents raise their children in a family.3